 Easter is of course about so much more than candy, but inevitably, sweet treats can be a big part of the celebrations.
 One of my all time favorite Easter treats used to be the Cadbury Chocolate Eggs.
 Not the large filled ones, but the small chocolate ones.

 You can see loads of sugar-laden homemade nests filled with those eggs on Pinterest.
 I love them, but the sugar and artificial food colors don’t love us, so here’s is a recipe for Healthy Easter Nests that almost anyone can enjoy.

-In past years, I’ve shared some amazing roundups of healthy Easter recipes, including this one, this one, and this one, which are sure to keep you hopping from one treat to the next.
+In past years, I’ve shared some amazing roundups of healthy Easter recipes, including this post and this one. which are sure to keep you hopping from one treat to the next.
 And these Chocolate Truffles with a Kick, Almond Joy Bars, and Grasshopper Bars would all be fabulous for Easter as well.